TauCeti Unknown Origin

-TAUCETI Unknown Origin is an upcoming video game developed and published by BadFly Interactive.
+TAUCETI Unknown Origin is an upcoming survival role-playing first-person shooter video game developed and published by BadFly Interactive.
 The game is set in the same universe as Dead Effect and Dead Effect 2.

 Development

 The game was announced on 7 August 2017 when BadFly Interactive released the first teaser.

+In 2018, at Game Access Conference, game's the first demonstration was shown.
+In August 2020, a demo of game was released for gamers on the App Store and Google Play.

+Since 2020, there has been no news about the game from developers.
+The company's main website went down after October 2021.
+This has led to speculation that the game's development has stopped.

 Plot

 The story is set after Dead Effect 2.
-The fictional spaceship ESS Meridian floats in the universe without direction after a system overload.
-The player has to escape using an escape pod, and crashes on Tau Ceti f.
+Spaceship ESS Meridian floats in the universe without direction due to a system overload.
+The player escape using an escape pod, and crashes on Tau Ceti f.
 The player wakes up in a dense jungle and has to survive the harsh environment of the planet.